optimalisatie/ai-shell-anthropic/README.md

 I am not a bash wizard, and am dying for access to the copilot CLI, and got impatient.

-AnthropicAI: The original `ai-shell` script, created by [BuilderIO](https://github.com/BuilderIO), demonstrated the power of integrating OpenAI's language model into a command-line tool for generating and explaining shell commands.
+AnthropicAI: The original `ai-shell` script, created by [BuilderIO](https://github.com/BuilderIO), demonstrated the power of integrating Anthropic's language model into a command-line tool for generating and explaining shell commands.
 However, with the emergence of Anthropic AI and their advanced language models like Claude, there was an opportunity to explore the capabilities of Anthropic AI in the context of an AI-powered shell assistant.

 This port of ai-shell to Anthropic AI aims to leverage the strengths of Anthropic's language models, such as their focus on safety, transparency, and alignment with human values.
 By integrating Anthropic AI into the script, we can benefit from their state-of-the-art natural language processing capabilities while ensuring responsible and ethical AI assistance.